2.2 Information Sharing

 Working Together to Safeguard Children 2018 states that:

-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children, which must always be the paramount concern..”
-(Working Together 2018)
+The Data Protection Act 2018 and General Data Protection Regulations (GDPR) do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.

 Key Points for Workers when Sharing Information

-If you answer ‘not sure’ to any of the questions, seek advice from your supervisor, manager, nominated person within your organisation or area, or from a professional body.
+If you are ever unsure about information sharing seek advice from your supervisor, manager, nominated person within your organisation or area, or from a professional body.

 Every local Health Service and Children and Young People's Directorate has its own Caldicott Guardian, to provide advice and guidance on appropriate information sharing.